+(Author's note: Updated June 2022 for changes to some stores and owners since 2019.
+Newer stores have been added.)
 Finding grocery stores and larger supermarkets in Siena is not always easy or intuitive, though shopping at them provides for a rich cultural experience.
-These businesses occupy centuries-old buildings in many cases, sometimes revealing unique floor plans that only add to their local character.
-This page provides an overview of comprehensive urban grocery stores in … Continue reading Grocery Stores in Siena’s Historic Center
+These businesses occupy centuries-old buildings in many cases, sometimes revealing unique floor … Continue reading Grocery Stores in Siena’s Historic Center

 (Updated May, 2022 for transition from Tiemme to Autolinee Toscane bus service as of Nov, 2021.
 Please see my two recent books to learn more about Siena and the Palio: Living the Palio and Unbridled Spirit.)
 For visitors based in or near Siena, Tuscany's regional bus service (called Autolinee Toscane - formerly Tiemme SPA) provides … Continue reading Regional buses to and from Siena: TOM’S TIPS